JonathanWindell/StockWebsite/TextDocs/README.md

 4: Windows applications
    1: Node JS
 (All requirements can be found in requirements.txt file)
-5: Database structure
+5: Database structure and API calls
-   In this google drive file youo can find pictures of the structure of all tables and values of every column if you wish to copy this project to it's full extent
+   1: In this google drive file youo can find pictures of the structure of all tables and values of every column if you wish to copy this project to it's full extent
    link: https://drive.google.com/drive/folders/18NGqOODN0qvnev7C3T5KLFWjBSluiAGG?usp=drive_link
+   2: You can extrct all data using the Alpha Vantage API calls.
+The API calls that are used are following.
+      1: Intraday
+      2: Company Overview
+      3: Earnings (Note that Earnings are divided into Annual and Quarterly
+      4: ETF profile & Holdings

 6: To run project run following command
    1: .\venv\Scripts\activate